SalishSeaCast/NEMO-Cmd/docs/development.rst

     :alt: Licensed under the Apache License, Version 2.0

-The NEMO command processor and documentation are copyright 2013 – present by the `SalishCast Project Contributors`_ and The University of British Columbia.
+The NEMO command processor and documentation are copyright 2013 – present by the `SalishSeaCast Project Contributors`_ and The University of British Columbia.

 .. _SalishSeaCast Project Contributors: https://github.com/SalishSeaCast/docs/blob/main/CONTRIBUTORS.rst